Refining (metallurgy): Pattinson Process

-Parkes process
+Parkes Process

-The Parkes process, patented in 1850 uses molten zinc.
-Zinc is not miscible with lead and when the two molten metals are mixed the zinc separates and floats to the top carrying only some 2% lead.
-However silver preferentially dissolves in zinc, so the zinc that floats to the top carries a significant proportion of the silver.
-The melt is then cooled until the zinc solidifies and the zinc crust is skimmed off.
-The silver is then recovered by volatalising the zinc.
-The Parkes process largely replaced the Pattinson process, except where the lead contained insufficient silver, in which case the Pattinson process provided a method to enrich it in silver to about 40 to 60 ounces per ton, at which concentration it could be treated using the Parkes' process.
+The Parkes process, patented in 1850 by Alexander Parkes, uses molten zinc.
+Zinc is not miscible with lead and when the two molten metals are mixed, the zinc separates and floats to the top with ~2% lead.
+However, silver dissolves more easily in zinc, so the upper layer of zinc carries a significant portion of the silver.
+The melt is then cooled until the zinc solidifies and the dross is skimmed off.
+The silver is then recovered by volatilizing the zinc.
+The Parkes process largely replaced the Pattinson process, except where the lead contained insufficient silver.
+In such a case, the Pattinson process provided a method to enrich it in silver to about 40 to 60 ounces per ton, at which concentration it could be treated using the Parkes process.

 Copper

 Fire refining

-The initial product of copper smelting was impure black copper, which was then repeatedly melted to purify it, alternately oxidizing and reducing it.
-In one of the melting stages, lead was added.
+The initial product of copper smelting was impure "blister" copper, which contained sulfur and oxygen.
+To remove these impurities, the blister copper was repeatedly melted and solidified, undergoing a cycle of oxidation and reduction.
+In one of the previous melting stages, lead was added.
 Gold and silver preferentially dissolved in this, thus providing a means of recovering these precious metals.
 To produce purer copper suitable for making copper plates or hollow-ware, further melting processes were undertaken, using charcoal as fuel.
-The repeated application of such fire-refining processes was capable of producing copper that was 99.25% pure.
+The repeated application of such fire-refining processes was capable of producing copper that was 98.5-99.5% pure.

 Electrolytic refining

 The purest copper is obtained by an electrolytic process, undertaken using a slab of impure copper as the anode and a thin sheet of pure copper as the cathode.
-The electrolyte is an acidic solution of copper sulphate.
+The electrolyte is an acidic solution of copper (II) sulfate.
 By passing electricity through the cell, copper is dissolved from the anode and deposited on the cathode.
-However impurities either remain in solution or collect as an insoluble sludge.
+However, impurities either remain in solution or collect as an insoluble sludge.
 This process only became possible following the invention of the dynamo; it was first used in South Wales in 1869.

 Iron

 Wrought iron

 The product of the blast furnace is pig iron, which contains 4–5% carbon and usually some silicon.
-To produce a forgeable product a further process was needed, usually described as fining, rather than refining.
+To produce a forgeable product, a further process was needed (usually described as fining, rather than refining).
 From the 16th century, this was undertaken in a finery forge.
 At the end of the 18th century, this began to be replaced by puddling (in a puddling furnace), which was in turn gradually superseded by the production of mild steel by the Bessemer process.